What is an App?

 • Skip the Record Title, this can only be set once a field has been added to your app.

 The status field and data events features are not covered in this tutorial.
-To learn more about these features please visit the status field and status field help pages.
+To learn more about these features please visit the status field and data events help pages.

 Step 4

-We will begin by adding three section fields to the app and then title these sections.
+We will begin by adding three section fields to the app and then adding their corresponding labels.
 Sections field types allow you to modify the layout of your app and can help with the app flow by allowing you to logically group fields together.
 This can help with adding more advanced features such as using conditional logic.

 Adding the Sections